-There were 13 meetings of the Audit Committee during fiscal 2017.
+13 meetings of the Audit Committee were held in fiscal 2018.

 3) Roles and activities of the Internal Audit Committee

 The Company selects an Internal Director who is not concurrently an Executive Officer to serve as a full-time Audit Committee Member responsible for investigations.
 This individual uses regular auditing activities to collect information and submits reports to the Audit Committee, where a majority of members are Outside Audit Committee Members, in order to improve the quantity and quality of audits.
 Improving the effectiveness of the Audit Committee is the goal.